joetan79/stakewars-iii/challenges/challenge_5.md

 > Note: You should have at least 30 NEAR available on your Near wallet's balance.

-You would wanna see something like that as a result.
+You will see the result as below.

 ![img](./images/pool_create_1.png)